Enid Wilson

-Enid Wilson (15 March 1910 - 14 January 1996) was an English amateur golfer.
-She was a semi-finalist at her first British Ladies Amateur Golf Championship in 1927 and won the Championship three years in a row between 1931 and 1933.
+Enid Wilson (15 March 1910 – 14 January 1996) was an English amateur golfer and journalist.
+She won the British Ladies Amateur Golf Championship from 1931 through 1933.

+Career

 Competing in the 1931 U.S. Women's Amateur, Wilson was eliminated in the semi-finals by ultimate champion Helen Hicks.
-She got some measure of satisfaction the next year when she beat Hicks 2 & 1 in their match during the first ever Curtis Cup held at the Wentworth Golf Club, in Surrey, England.
+She got some measure of satisfaction the next year when she beat Hicks, 2 and 1, in their match during the first ever Curtis Cup held at the Wentworth Golf Club, in Surrey, England.
 She returned to the U.S. for the 1932 Amateur but went out in the quarter-final.
-In the 1933 U.S. Amateur she lost in the semi-finals to the ultimate tournament champion Virginia Van Wie but won the medal for lowest round with a record-setting score.
+In the 1933 U.S. Amateur, she lost in the semi-finals to the ultimate tournament champion Virginia Van Wie but won the medal for lowest round with a record-setting score.

 In 1933, Wilson partnered with Walter Hagen to play a match at the Bruntsfield Links in Edinburgh, Scotland.

-She co-wrote So That's What I Do! with Robert Allen Lewis, that was published in 1935.
-She also wrote the section on women's golf in the 1952 book A History of Golf in Britain (1990 Reprint Ailsa Inc.) edited by golf writer Bernard Darwin, and contributed to by several notables from the world of British men's golf.
-As well, she wrote A Gallery of Women Golfers with the foreword by Bernard Darwin that was published in 1961 in London by Country Life Ltd.
+However, Wilson is perhaps best known as a golf journalist and writer.
+She was a golf journalist for The Daily Telegraph for several decades.
+In 1935, she co-wrote So That's What I Do! with Robert Allen Lewis.
+She also wrote the section on women's golf in the 1952 book A History of Golf in Britain (1990 Reprint Ailsa Inc.).
+She also contributed many passages concerning British men's golf.
+She also wrote A Gallery of Women Golfers with the foreword by Bernard Darwin that was published in 1961 in London by Country Life Ltd.

+Personal life

-She died at her home in Crowborough on 14 January 1996.
+In 1996, she died at her home in Crowborough.